AndroidGroup12/NewProject/README.md

 ### App Evaluation

-[Evaluation of your app across the following attributes]
 - **Category:** Education
 - **Mobile:** Mobile is important for convenience as a phone is always on a person.
-Notifications also help remind the user to study.
 - **Story:** Helps user connect with a country's culture, do well in school, or become independent when traveling.
 - **Market:** Anyone wanting to learn a new language, is travelling, or a student.
-- **Habit:** User can create a customized plan.
-Notifications also help remind the user to study.
-For example, let user set how many words to study per day before using the app, and notify user if it's not met.
+- **Habit:** User can set daily goals to study for a certain period of time, and the app will remind them if the goal has been met for that day.
-- **Scope:** V1 would allow user to learn top 100 most commonly used words of a foreign language.
-V2 would allow user to learn school level vocabulary of their choice.
-V3 would allow user to choose a country they want to go, find the attractions, and learn words of that language.
+- **Scope:** Users would learn top 100 most commonly used words of multiple foreign languages by different categories.

 ## Product Spec